 Over the coming months, XQ will go deeper into policies that can inspire transformational and meaningful change.
 We’ll identify the best approaches, based on each state’s data landscape, to create the change we know is necessary, possible, and achievable for every state’s high school students.
 We’ll share examples of innovation taking place nationwide, along with profiles, stories, and powerful perspectives from policymakers, educators, students, and families to inspire and inform decision makers.

-As you start to make your transformational ARP funding plans, come back here and tell us what you are doing so that we can amplify your work.
+As you start to make your transformational funding plans, come back here and tell us what you are doing so that we can amplify your work.

 - Join Rethink Together to stay up to date on the latest developments around ARP and high school transformation.